emdroid/emdroid.github.io/_posts/2020-08-25-project-ares-part-4-ubuntu-on-zfs-encrypted-root-initial.md

     DISK=$DISK \
     bash --login

-# import the home partition key
-# (will load from the target root "/etc/crypt/zfs/home.key")
-zfs load-key rpool/USER
-# mount the home
-zfs mount -a

-# validate the USER datasets mounted
-mount | grep USER

-# mount all additional disks from /etc/fstab
+# mount all additional disks
 mount -a
 ```